culture

 Personal space is smaller in Spain than in northern European countries or the US.

-Locals appreciate the effort, even if your accent is terrible.
+Not rude, but making an effort is genuinely appreciated.
+Even a terrible accent gets smiles rather than eye-rolls.
 Our South African accents go down like a lead balloon in Spain, but it's usually funny rather than offensive.

 Essential Phrases